 The fire protection program should address fire hazards created by the construction and location of temporary enclosures and structures.
-The fire protection program should evaluate the need for automatic or manual fire suppression capability within, and external to, each temporary structure.
+The fire protection program should evaluate the need for automatic or manual fire suppression capability inside and outside each temporary structure.
 The use of combustible construction materials should be minimized and controlled in accordance with Regulatory Position 3.4, "Control of Combustible Materials," of this guide.
 Chapter 2, "Temporary Construction, Equipment and Storage," of NFPA 241 provides additional information and guidance for controlling the fire hazards associated with temporary structures.

 Temporary structures should not present a fire exposure hazard to plant structures containing radioactive materials or radioactive contamination, or to contaminated waste material accumulation or storage areas.
-NFPA 80A, "Recommended Practice for Protection of Buildings from Exterior Fire Exposures," provides guidance for the appropriate separation of structures to minimize the fire exposure.
+NFPA 80A, "Recommended Practice for Protection of Buildings From Exterior Fire Exposures," provides guidance for the appropriate separation of structures to minimize the fire exposure.

-Tents or other membrane-type structures should be constructed of noncombustible material or approved fire retardant material.
-Membrane-type materials should be certified as conforming to the requirements of the large-scale test contained in NFPA 701.
+Tents or other membrane-type structures should be constructed of noncombustible, fire-retardant material.
+Membrane-type materials should be certified as conforming to the requirements of the large-scale test described in NFPA 701.

-3.7.2 Preventing Fire from Exposing Structures and Materials
+3.7.2 Preventing Fire From Exposing Structures and Materials

 The fire protection program should identify controls to protect structures containing radioactive materials from an exposure fire.
-The fire hazard presented by transient combustibles, including stored materials, debris, vegetation, and nearby or co-located structures, should be considered.
+The fire hazard presented by transient combustibles, including stored materials, debris, vegetation, and nearby or contiguous structures, should be considered.
 Additional information can be found in NFPA 80A.